SSL certificate selection

 Important

-• Individual Test Certificates (including Free and Pro editions) must not be used in a production environment.
+• Personal Test Certificates (Free Edition and Pro) must not be used in a production environment.
 Use a Commercial Certificates for enterprise-level services.

 Feature